Emergency contraception

 2. Emergency intrauterine device (IUD)

-• An IUD is a small T-shaped device that is inserted through the vagina into the uterus by a healthcare provider.
+• An IUD is a small T-shaped device that is inserted through the vagina into the uterus by a health care provider.

 • A Copper IUD can prevent pregnancy if inserted up to 7 days after unprotected sex.